giantswarm/docs/src/content/advanced/security/security-policy-enforcement/cluster-admin-guide/index.md

 ### Administrative decisions

-Prior to starting PSS migration, teams should decide how to bring the new policy lifecycle under their existing security and change management processes.
+Prior to starting PSS migration, teams should decide how to bring the new policy life cycle under their existing security and change management processes.

 #### Decide whether to self-manage or use the Policy API